oddbird/css-sandbox/src/toggles/explainer.md

 Where:

-- a _gesture_ is some form of user interaction, like click/enter activation, scrolling, etc
+- a _gesture_ is usually some form of user interaction, like click/enter activation, scrolling, etc.
+  It may also be useful to consider non-user 'gestures' such as animation events that trigger a toggle state.
 - a _trigger_ and a _target_ are both elements in the DOM (often different elements, but sometimes the same element)
 - a _state change_ can be moving through a list of possible states,